Data Processing Agreement

 B.3.
 Access Control

-- SSH key-based authentication is required for server access (password authentication is disabled)
+- SSH key-based authentication is required for server access; password authentication is disabled

-- Role-based access control within client environments
+- Role-based access control applied within the portal

 - Principle of least privilege applied to all administrative access